 You can also rename your files as long as they end in the correct file extension, which is useful for logging the content creator and its item type.

 Sims 4 players will need to manually enable any downloaded custom content and mods through the in-game menu.
 To do this, press ESC, then go to ‘Game Options’, then ‘Other’.
 From there, you can select ‘Enable custom content and mods’ and ‘Script mods Allowed’ to turn on your custom content.

 Note that this can be disabled when EA releases official The Sims 4 patches, so always make sure this is turned back on after a patch has been installed.

 It is worth checking after official patches that any extensive mods or Script mods you have installed are compatible with that current version of the game, and if not, turning them off until they are updated in order to prevent any crashes or bugs appearing in your game.

-How to find your Sims 4 custom content and mods in-game
+How to find Sims 4 custom content in-game

 To check your custom content and mods have been installed correctly, you can view this in-game by pressing ESC, then go to ‘Game Options’, then ‘Other’, and clicking ‘View custom content’.
 The game should list everything that it has successfully installed.

 All content relating to a Sim’s visuals, from skin tones down to accessories and clothing, will be in Create-A-Sim mode.
 Downloaded objects will be viewable in Buy and Build Mode, which you can filter by custom content only by heading to ‘Filter Items’ on the right hand side, selecting ‘Content’, and then ticking ‘custom content’ from the drop down menu.